AS Monaco FC: Early history

 AS Monaco FC was founded on 1 August 1920 through the unification of numerous local clubs based in France and the principality.
 On 23 August 1924, the multiple sports club of the Association Sportive de Monaco was founded.
-AS Monaco FC was then absorbed by the latter and became the football section of the enlarged Monegasque sporting club.
+Monaco was then absorbed by the latter and became the football section of the enlarged Monegasque sporting club.
 Monaco played its matches on a football pitch located in the Fontvieille ward, on the site of the former Stade Louis II.
 Sometimes also played its home games in Roquebrune-Cap-Martin, France (which borders on Monaco) or on its opponent's pitch.

 The club's early years were spent in the amateur regional divisions of the Provence-Alpes-Côte d'Azur region, rising rapidly between the leagues in the 1920s.
-In 1929 moved to newly built Stade des Moneghetti, located in the French commune of Beausoleil and next to the border of the Les Moneghetti ward.
+In 1929, they moved to newly built Stade des Moneghetti, located in the French commune of Beausoleil and next to the border of the Les Moneghetti ward.
 It became the team's first stadium and remained there until 1939.

 In 1933, Monaco were invited by the French Football Federation to turn professional.
 The Monégasques' first year of second-division football ended in failure, however, as they were relegated to the amateur leagues the following year.
-In 1939 the club moved to the Stade Louis II.
+In 1939, the club moved to the Stade Louis II.

 By 1948, Monaco re-acquired its professional status and returned to the French second division; they subsequently consistently finished in its upper echelons, with this sustained effort resulting in promotion to the French first division for the first time in 1953.